This is one of those posts that is probably more useful to me than to anyone else (although I hope it’s useful for you too!).

 - AIRFORT.
 Tally LOVES cozy little forts, blanket nests, or anything else special and her own.
 So so many people on Instagram raved about their Airfort and I can’t wait for her to open this on Christmas morning!

 - POGO STICK.
 To be honest, she’s a little young for a pogo stick, but there is no way she’ll want to be left behind!

 - A YEAR OF KIWI CO.
 She also gets the Kiwi Crate and she definitely needs a bit of help with it, but its’ fun to have her and Star doing the same projects each month.
 You can use the code READING for 30% off your first month of any of the Kiwi Co lines.

-- TIGER MUG.
+- ANIMAL MUG.
 All the other girls in the family (plus me) have special mugs that we use any time we drink hot chocolate or eggnog or something special.
 Except Tally.
 She’s really been noticing this year and when I spotted this darling mug, I ordered it faster than you can say “youngest child.”